ChristopherSchultz/fast-file-count/README.md

 ** Compiling **

-Using GCC, this code complies cleanly using this command:
+Using GCC or LLVM, the code complies cleanly using this command:

 $ cc -Wall -pedantic -o dircnt dircnt.c